DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts

 \subsection{Unified Representation Branch}

-We introduce a frozen Unified Representation branch (Re), which is constructed through large-scale multi-attribute self-supervised learning.
-This branch aims to capture geometric structures, spatial layouts, and semantic priors shared across domains.
+We introduce a frozen Unified Representation branch (Re), constructed via large-scale multi-attribute self-supervised learning to provide rich and robust feature representations.
 Through systematic comparison of point cloud data across different domains, we observe significant distributional discrepancies, primarily manifested in color distribution patterns, variations in point cloud spatial density, and object incompleteness caused by occlusions and camera viewpoint limitations.
 These differences lead to a notable degradation in model generalization performance on cross-domain data.

 After the above analysis, we design three self-supervised alignment tasks tailored to color, density, and completeness, respectively.
 Specifically, we partition the point cloud into multiple patches.
 Within each patch, points are randomly assigned black coloration at varying ratios and probabilities, while certain points are also randomly discarded.
 Additionally, we apply masking operations to entire patches to simulate variations in point cloud completeness.
 Inspired by DINOv2 \cite{dinov2} and Sonata \cite{sonata}, we adopt a feature distillation framework based on a teacher-student network architecture, where the teacher's weights are updated via an exponential moving average (EMA) of the student's weights.
 The teacher receives raw data, while the student receives augmented data.
 The student is trained to synchronize with teacher through a cluster-based loss \cite{caron2020unsupervised,sablayrolles2018spreading}, ensuring uniform feature consistency across diverse augmentations of the same point cloud.
 This approach effectively suppresses domain-specific noise, thereby providing stable and robust foundational features for domain-specific experts.
 Furthermore, we initialize the DoReMi architecture with the weights of the student network, duplicating its FFN for all experts in both Re and Do branches, while keeping Re branch frozen.
 Given point-level tokens $f \in \mathbb{R}^{N \times D}$, where $N$ denotes the number of tokens and $D$ denotes the feature dimension.
 The output of Re branch is: $f^{\text{Re}} = E_{Re}(f),$ where $E_{Re}$ denotes the expert in the Re branch.